FREQUENTLY ASKED QUESTIONS (FAQs) ON AUDIT QUALITY REVIEWS

 - 10. What should I expect at the opening meeting?

-This meeting helps the team obtain an understanding of your firm, your audit clients and any issues or risks that the firm faces, and also helps to ensure that the visit proceeds efficiently.
-The meeting is usually held with the firm’s assurance partner, but you may invite others to attend, such as those involved in internal compliance work, but please bear in mind that matters such as the firm’s income will be discussed, if you are inviting members of staff other than partners.
-If your firm is particularly large, we may contact you to arrange an earlier opening meeting a number of days before the visit fieldwork.
-This is to allow your firm, and the quality assurance team, more time to prepare for the visit and to agree the practicalities of the visit before the fieldwork.
+This meeting helps the team obtain an understanding of your firm, your audit clients and any issues or risks that the firm faces, and also helps to ensure that the review proceeds efficiently.
+The meeting is usually held with the firm’s assurance partner, but you may invite other members and staff to attend, such as those involved in internal compliance work, but please bear in mind that matters such as the firm’s income and business strategy may be discussed.
+If your firm is particularly large, we may contact you to arrange an earlier opening meeting a number of days before the review fieldwork.
+This is to allow your firm, and the quality assurance team, more time to prepare for the review and to agree the practicalities of the review before the fieldwork.

 - 11. What is expected of me during the engagement file review and whole firm review?